SPontadit/LuxUmbra/README.md

 ## **Image Based-Lighting**

-Environment map are from HDR texture and we use it to do **Image-Based Lighing**. <br>
+Our environment maps are from HDR textures and we use them to do **Image-Based Lighting**. <br>

 ### **Diffuse Irradiance**

-The diffuse part of IBL is achieved by compute the irradiance of the environment map by convolution.
-The result irradiance is store in a cubemap.
-This is our **irradience map**.
+The diffuse part of IBL is achieved by computing the irradiance of the environment map by convolution.
+This result is stored in a cubemap.
+This is our **irradiance map**.

 ### **Specular**

-Specular part is calculated with the split sum approximation by Epic Games.
-The first sum is pre-calculated for different roughness values and the results are store in the mip-map levels of a cubemap.
+Specular part is calculated with the split sum approximation made famous by Epic Games.
+The first sum is pre-calculated for different roughness values and the results are stored in the mip-map levels of a cubemap.
 This is our **prefiltered map**.
 The second sum is a 2D LUT that represents the BRDF's responce given an input roughness and an input angle between the normal and the light direction. <br>

 Objet that use IBL reflection sample the prefiltered map using its roughness value to access mip level of the map.
-Higher mip levels are blurier than lower mip levels.
-So rough material have blured reflection and smooth material have sharp reflection.<br>
+Higher mip levels are blurrier than lower mip levels.
+So rough material have blurred reflection and smooth material have sharp reflection.<br>

-This two maps depending on the environment map, we compute then at program startup with **compute shader**<br>
+This two maps depending on the environment map, we compute them at program startup with **compute shader**<br>

 ![IBL](README_Resources/Helmet_Light.jpg)